 Chill – Place truffle mixture in the fridge to set for 30 minutes.

 Roll in cocoa powder or sprinkle with salt – Fill a shallow bowl with cocoa powder and roll each truffle until coated.
 Place on parchment paper.
-If you’re going the sea salt route, skip the cocoa powder and simply sprinkle a few sea salt flakes on each truffle.
+Another option is to skip the cocoa powder dusting and simply sprinkle a few sea salt flakes on each truffle.
 Store in the fridge until ready to serve.

 Store avocado truffles in the fridge for about 7 days or in the freezer for up to 3 months.
 If you keep the truffles in the freezer, be sure to bring it out and let it rest for 5-10 minutes before eating because the chocolate will be really hard.